-- (1) The Witness Protection and Support Office in the Registry shall be responsible for protecting witnesses, victims participating in the proceedings and, where appropriate, others at risk on account of testimony given by witnesses. - (2) The Witness Protection and Support Office shall, in particular, exercise the following functions: - (a) formulate strategies and provide adequate protective and security measures for witnesses, victims participating in the proceedings, and others at risk on account of testimony by witnesses, in consultation where appropriate with the Party calling the witness, including by undertaking the measures referred to in Article 23(1) of the Law; - (b) provide all necessary administrative and logistical assistance to witnesses appearing before the Specialist Chambers, including informing witnesses about: - (i) any matter relating to their security and safety; - (ii) the nature of the courtroom proceedings; - (iii) the courtroom layout and the participants; and - (iv) the role, rights and obligations of witnesses in the proceedings; - (c) assist witnesses and victims participating in the proceedings in obtaining medical, psychological and other appropriate support necessary for them to testify before the Specialist Chambers; - (d) ensure that called or summonsed witnesses are kept apart in a designated place or room where they shall wait until called to testify; and - (e) provide any additional assistance as decided by the Registrar or a Panel as is consistent with the mandate and responsibilities of the Witness Protection and Support Office. - (3) The Witness Protection and Support Office may, on order of a Panel or proprio motu, conduct a psychological assessment, prior to a court appearance, on a person's fitness to appear and on any necessary protective measures. - (4) In performing its functions, the Witness Protection and Support Office shall respect the interests of witnesses and victims participating in the proceedings, maintain confidentiality and act impartially at all times. - (5) Subject to paragraph (4), for the purpose of fulfilment of this mandate, the Registrar may enter into relevant agreements, protocols or other arrangements with one or more of the Parties.
+- (1) The Witness Protection and Support Office in the Registry shall be responsible for protecting witnesses, victims participating in the proceedings and, where appropriate, others at risk on account of testimony given by witnesses. - (2) The Witness Protection and Support Office shall, in particular, exercise the following functions: - (a) formulate strategies and provide adequate protective and security measures for witnesses, victims participating in the proceedings, and others at risk on account of testimony by witnesses, in consultation where appropriate with the Party calling the witness, including by undertaking the measures referred to in Article 23(1) of the Law; - (b) provide all necessary administrative and logistical assistance to witnesses appearing before the Specialist Chambers, including informing witnesses about: - (i) any matter relating to their security and safety; - (ii) the nature of the courtroom proceedings; - (iii) the courtroom layout and the participants; and - (iv) the role, rights and obligations of witnesses in the proceedings; - (c) assist witnesses and victims participating in the proceedings in obtaining medical, psychological and other appropriate support necessary for them to testify before the Specialist Chambers; - (d) ensure that called or summonsed witnesses are kept apart in a designated place or room where they shall wait until called to testify; and - (e) provide any additional assistance as decided by the Registrar or a Panel as is consistent with the mandate and responsibilities of the Witness Protection and Support Office. - (3) The Witness Protection and Support Office may, on order of a Panel or proprio motu, conduct a medical and/or psychological assessment through a qualified professional, prior to and/or during a court appearance, on a person's vulnerability, or fitness in relation to his or her appearance and on any necessary protective measures. - (4) In performing its functions, the Witness Protection and Support Office shall respect the interests of witnesses and victims participating in the proceedings, maintain confidentiality and act impartially at all times. - (5) Subject to paragraph (4), for the purpose of fulfilment of this mandate, the Registrar may enter into relevant agreements, protocols or other arrangements with one or more of the Parties.